roman-ryzenadvanced/grok-build-zai-edition/README.md

 ## What is This?

-**Grok Build Z.ai Edition** is a pre-configured setup that enables the Grok Build CLI to work with **Z.ai's GLM models** — a powerful alternative to x.ai's default models.
-This configuration provides access to 8 state-of-the-art GLM models via Z.ai's OpenAI-compatible API endpoint, without requiring an x.ai subscription for AI inference.
+**Grok Build Z Edition** is a pre-configured setup that enables the Grok Build CLI to work with **custom AI providers and custom coding plans such as Z.ai's GLM models** — a powerful alternative to x.ai's default models.
+This configuration provides access to state-of-the-art GLM models via Z.ai's OpenAI-compatible API endpoint, without requiring an x.ai subscription for AI inference.

 ## Supported Models